indimail/indimail-virtualdomains/.github/README-indimail.md

 Connection closed by foreign host.
 ```

-Seeing the examples above where we have used telnet, demonstrates the ETRN doesn't require special software.
-You can automate the process of pulling mails using ETRN by having a cron script that uses [tcpclient(1)](https://github.com/indimail/indimail-mta/wiki/tcpclient.1) or the [netcat command](https://en.wikipedia.org/wiki/Netcat).
+Seeing the examples above where we have used telnet, demonstrates the <b>ETRN</b> doesn't require special software.
+You can automate the process of pulling mails using <b>ETRN</b> by having a cron script that uses [tcpclient(1)](https://github.com/indimail/indimail-mta/wiki/tcpclient.1) or the [netcat command](https://en.wikipedia.org/wiki/Netcat).
 Using nc is trivial like this snippet `printf "ETRN etrn2.dom\r\nQUIT\r\n" | nc argos2 25`.
-This however doesn't check if the SMTP server has ETRN capability.
+This however doesn't check if the SMTP server has <b>ETRN</b> capability.

 Here is a more sophisticated example of a script that uses [tcpclient(1)](https://github.com/indimail/indimail-mta/wiki/tcpclient.1).
 Assuming this script is named tcpclient.atrn, then you need to execute the command `tcpclient -vDHR 192.168.2.102 25 /usr/local/bin/tcpclient.atrn`.
 The script needs to have executable bit set.